 The shoes have a 10mm drop factor.
-I expected this to feel awkward since I’d been training in lower drop models before this product testing, but was surprised by how natural the 10mm felt.
+I expected this to feel awkward since I’d been training in lower drop models before this product testing but was surprised by how natural the 10mm felt.
 Again, this may be a function of the nature of the intended terrain and the overall weight and design of the shoe.

 • Rugged, durable and hardy design

-• Great traction and v-shaped lugs
+• Great traction and V-shaped lugs

 • Option to insert spikes for extra ice traction